[26 May 2015]

 ELECTRONIC SUBMISSION OF TENDERS AND PROPOSALS

-Please note that NAFC is
+Please note that NAFC has

-submitting a response involves registering on the NETP, downloading template
+proposal normally involves registering on the NETP, downloading template

 documents, completing these documents and then uploading them back to the NETP.
 Respondents will usually need access to

 If you are considering submitting a tender or proposal, make sure